Placing Objects on the Globe

 The Cesium DynamicPawn is an example of a georeferenced object.
 That’s why, as described in the Quickstart, a change in the CesiumGeoreference does not change the position of the pawn on the globe.
 Another important georeferenced object is Cesium3DTileset.
 Tilesets know where they should be on the globe, and they stay there.

-3Find or search for the CesiumGeoreference component and click to add it to the Actor.
+3Find or search for the CesiumGlobeAnchor component and click to add it to the Actor.

-Just by adding the CesiumGeoreference component, we have converted this Actor into a georeferenced object.
-Now, if we change the CesiumGeoreference Actor’s origin (be careful not to confuse the CesiumGeoreference component and the CesiumGeoreference actor), the object will stay exactly where it was on the globe.
-We can also specify Longitude/Latitude/Height or Earth-Centered, Earth-Fixed coordinates directly on the CesiumGeoreference component to place the object with precise numerical coordinates.
+Just by adding the CesiumGlobeAnchor component, we have converted this Actor into a georeferenced object.
+Now, if we change the CesiumGeoreference Actor’s origin, the object will stay exactly where it was on the globe.
+We can also specify Longitude/Latitude/Height or Earth-Centered, Earth-Fixed coordinates directly on the CesiumGlobeAnchor component to place the object with precise numerical coordinates.
+Lastly, we can give the Actor a precise orientation based on a Roll, Pitch, and Yaw relative to a local East-South-Up coordinate system at the object's location.

 There are two limitations worth noting, however.